eWaterCycle/era5cli/README.md

 # pyERA5

-Library to download ERA5 hydrological (sub)set
+Library to download ERA5 hydrological (sub)set.
+Currently the goal is to have a copy of ERA5 available for eWaterCycle users.

 ## Hydrological Variables: